-The Insurer will pay only one benefit for at a time.
-Therefore, if you are totally disabled or partially disabled because of more than one injury or sickness or both, the Insurer will only pay a benefit for either one injury or one illness; even if the injuries or sicknesses are not related.
+The Insurer will only pay a TTD or a Partial Disablement benefit at one time.
+Therefore, if you are totally but temporarily disabled or partially disabled because of more than one injury or illness, or both, the Insurer will only pay a benefit for either one injury or one illness; even if the injuries or illnesses are not related.
 You will be paid the benefit, which results in you receiving the greatest amount.

-Refer to section 2.4.5 'What happens if you die, become disabled again or have multiple injuries or illnesses?" later in this Booklet for information on recurrent disablement benefits
+Refer to section 2.4.5 'What happens if you die, become disabled again or have multiple injuries or illnesses?' later in this Booklet for information on recurrent disablement benefits.